mbugert/laserscad/README.md

 ## Key Features
 * Laser whichever shape you want
 * Model in 3D, then run one command to generate a 2D lasercutting template with all parts
-* Save time and materials, because 2D parts are arranged automatically
+* Save time, because 2D parts are arranged automatically
+* *New in v0.2:* Add engravings to identify parts (or to make things look fancy)

 ## Installation